 While our jobs primarily give us financial independence, they can also be a source of pride.
-Arthritis can make our jobs more difficult, thus taking a personal toll that stretches beyond joint pain.
+Arthritis can make our jobs more difficult, taking a personal toll that stretches beyond joint pain.

-Here are some tips to making the 9 to 5 as pain-free as possible:
+Here are some tips to making the 9-to-5 as pain-free as possible:

 - Sit up straight: You can almost hear your mother's voice saying it, but guess what?
 Mom was right.
 Sitting up straight keeps the spine aligned properly, prevents lower back pain, and keeps your neck from straining.